rog-mithun/Netpulse/README.md

    cd Netpulse

 2. **Open with NetBeans IDE:**

-   -Load the project using NetBeans.
+   Load the project using NetBeans.
-   -Build the project (Clean and Build).
+   Build the project (Clean and Build).
-   -Run server.java first, followed by client.java.
+   Run server.java first, followed by client.java.

 ---